 - Full attestation (A) SP authenticates the calling party and confirms it is authorized to use this particular number.
-An example SIP registration (we say that originating ITSP recognizes the entire phone number as being registered with the originating subscriber); - Partial attestation (B) SP verifies the call origin, but cannot fully confirm that the source of the call is authorized to use this number.
-An instance a calling party (number) from behind a remote PBX (you give a block of numbers to the customer and trust this customer entirely, but you cannot verify directly individuals that use those numbers);
+An example is SIP registration: we say that originating ITSP recognizes the entire phone number as being registered with the originating subscriber; - Partial attestation (B) SP verifies the call origin, but cannot fully confirm that the source of the call is authorized to use this number.
+An example is a calling party (number) from behind a remote PBX: you give a block of numbers to the customer and trust this customer entirely, but you cannot verify directly individuals that use those numbers;

 Gateway attestation (C) - SP authenticates the call's origin, but there is no way to verify the source.
-An instance - a call received from an international gateway (you have a legal interconnection, but you don't know who is sitting behind and using source numbers, which you let to pass through your network):
+An example is a call received from an international gateway: you have a legal interconnection, but you don't know who is sitting behind and using source numbers, which you let to pass through your network;

-In most case scenarios, the attestation level which will appear in calls involving Sipwise C5 - will be "A".
-Unless you don't use a subscriber preference "trusted source" or/and a domain preference "unauth_inbound_calls".
+In most cases, the attestation level which will appear in calls involving Sipwise C5 - will be "A".
+Unless you do not use a subscriber preference "trusted source" and/or a domain preference "unauth_inbound_calls".